What is the mask of pregnancy?

 - Be confident!
 The mask of pregnancy is a lot more common than mainstream media makes out.
 What you are going through has been experienced by many mothers before you.
 Puff your chest out and know that this phase is only temporary.

 Believe it or not, confidence will make you look better.
 Confidence will actually draw attention away from your flaws.
 There is nothing more beautiful than a confident woman.
 Strut your stuff!

 - Hide it!
 A good concealer can be your best friend during this period.
 Choose a share lighter than your usual product (or pick your skin tone if you do not normally use concealer) and apply it to your patchy spots.
 Follow this up by applying regular foundation to the rest of your face, avoiding the spots where you used concealer.

 If you don’t use concealer due to oily or sensitive skin you can turn to pressed powder to lighten the spots.
 Pressed powders are available to suit all skin tones.

 Choose a powder that is non-comedogenic (does not block pores).
 If you are acne prone you will know that blocked pores can cause you to severely break out.
 I am trying to help you hide marks on your face, not gain them!

 There are some things you need to avoid to prevent prolonging your mask of pregnancy.

 Don’t like the oily feeling of sunscreen?
 Get your fashion on.
-A wide brim hat and pair of glam sunglasses will go along way in preventing sun from hitting your sensitive face.
+A wide brim hat and a pair of glam sunglasses will go along way in preventing the sun from hitting your sensitive face.

 Are there any medical dangers?

-Faciial skin discoloration from pregnancy is simply superficial.
+Facial skin discoloration during pregnancy is simply superficial.
 There is nothing to worry about and in the vast majority of cases will resolve itself given time.
-If your mask of pregnancy persists long after you have weaned you can ask your dermatologist abut treatment options.
+If your mask of pregnancy persists long after you have weaned you can ask your dermatologist about treatment options.